EuroPython/website/data/pages-content/volunteers.md

 ## Things to remember

   - To enter the conference you need a ticket.
   - You can sign up to volunteer before having bought a ticket.

-## How to sign up
-  - Fill in [this form](https://forms.gle/mokwmiYM2hhXbPEF6) - we will contact and onboard you.
-  - Acknowledge our [EuroPython 2023 Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
-This is needed, since many of you will have to handle private data as part of e.g. helping at the registration desk.
-  - We will reach out to you with a link to join the EuroPython Discord server.
-  - Please say hello and introduce yourself in #onsite-volunteers channel.
-Thanks ❤️
-  - If you have any problem with the process, please email volunteers@europython.eu

 ## Perks for volunteers